Noxmor/Terranite/README.md

 ***

 ## Planned features
-* Addinc recipes for (almost) every item in the game, thus making (almost) every item farmable
+* Adding recipes for (almost) every item in the game, thus making (almost) every item farmable
 * An endgame Fly enchantment
 * Handling the endgame inventory space problem
 * Extending the limits of minecraft's default enchantments